RENBex6969/KryptonReload/README.md

 ## Features

 *Total : 151*

-*These are just a few features that Krypton has to offer!*
+*These are just a few features that Krypton has to offer!💃*

 > **Admin**
 * CMD-X